abdullahx124/Internship-Task_1/README.md

     cd pdf-to-csv-converter
     ```

-2. Create a virtual environment (optional but recommended):
+2. Install the required dependencies:

     ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows, use 'venv\Scripts\activate'
-    ```

-3. Install the required dependencies:

-    ```bash
     pip install -r requirements.txt
     ```

-4. Download the pre-trained model and save it in the `models` folder.
-You can find the model [here](https://example.com/path/to/model).
+3. Download the pre-trained model and save it in the `models` folder.
+You can find the model [here]([https://example.com/path/to/model](https://drive.google.com/drive/folders/16HF1wYXj3d3zzEcZUEk-svwaNi0nhJGc?usp=sharing)).

 ## Usage